Flavio6561/Tiers/README.md

 > Tiers is able to track and display all rankings from all three [MCTiers](https://mctiers.com), [PvPTiers](https://pvptiers.com) and [Subtiers](https://subtiers.net)

 **Customizable icons:**
-> With Tiers you can customize gamemodes icons and text colors, as well as choosing where and what gamemode to display
-> Want to modify the icons or tiers colors?
+> With Tiers you can customize gamemodes icons and text colors, as well as choosing where and what gamemode to display; want to modify the icons or tiers colors?
 Edit and add in your folder one of the two [default texture packs](https://github.com/Flavio6561/Tiers/tree/master/src/main/resources/resourcepacks)

 ### Other: